ElArkk/blog/_posts/2019-10-29-multi-schema-sqlalchemy.markdown

 We are now ready to establish a connection to our database through the use of [Sessions][sessions].
 I will not go into details about SqlAlchemy's connection API, as there are a lot of good resources out there about these concepts.

-#### dynamically query tables with the same name in different schemas
+#### Dynamically query tables with the same name in different schemas